iamganeshsalunkhe/mobile-shopping-application/README.md

 ###  Admin Panel

 * View all vendors and customers
-* Delete vendors/customers in case of policy violations
+* Delete/Remove vendors/customers in case of policy violations

 ###  Vendor Dashboard